operator-playground-io/kong-operator-tile/tutorials/expose-application-service.md

  PROXY_IP=$(kubectl get service example-kong-kong-proxy -o jsonpath={.spec.clusterIP})
 ```

-- Make a request to the application service using curl command:
+- With our Kong Ingress Controller and our application deployed, we can now start serving traffic to our application using curl command:

 ```execute
 curl http://$PROXY_IP/foo/
 ```

-You will see the response as follow:
+You will see the Output as follow:

 Output: